-Assistant Professor, Biology,
+Assistant Professor, Biology, and

 Jennie M. Caruthers Chair in Neuroscience

-The endowed Jennie M. Caruthers Chair in Neuroscience is funded through the generosity of Marvin H. Caruthers P'02, Distinguished Professor of Biochemistry and Chemistry, University of Colorado Boulder in memory of his late wife Jennie M. Caruthers.
+The endowed Jennie M. Caruthers Chair in Neuroscience is funded through the generosity of Marvin H. Caruthers P'02, Distinguished Professor of Biochemistry and Chemistry, University of Colorado Boulder, in memory of his late wife Jennie M. Caruthers.